-For a typical scale mAb downstream processing train, the initial investment in equipment, consumable filtration membranes and chromatography resins can cost several million dollars (Table 11-6).
+For a typical scale mAb downstream processing train, the initial investment in equipment and consumable filtration membrane/chromatography resins can cost several million dollars (Table 11-6).
 Even at moderate scales of production-grams to a few kilograms per year, as for human clinical trial material-the downstream process consumes an enormous volume of liquid, most of it in the form of costly sterile Water for Injection (WFI).
-The average cost of WFI can be approximately \$2-\$3 per liter, and with its formulation into processing buffers, that cost can increase to as much as \$7-\$8 per liter.
+The average cost of WFI can be approximately two-three dollars per liter; and with its formulation into processing buffers, that cost can increase to as much as seven-eight dollars per liter.
+The total cost of processing liquids consumed can become quite significant.

 Added to the cost of capital equipment and consumables are significant staffing costs (salaries and fringe benefits), real estate or construction fit-out, and ongoing facility operating costs (utilities, transportation, maintenance, etc.).
-While rent and utilities and some personnel costs can become fixed for certain size facilities, other costs can vary greatly.
-These are tied to the cost of producing a particular drug product and can include personnel training and ongoing labor and overhead dedicated solely to its production.
+While rent/utilities and some personnel costs can become fixed for certain size facilities, some costs can vary greatly.
+These are tied to the cost of producing a particular drug product and can include personnel training and ongoing labor/overhead dedicated solely to its production.